jacopofar/dsr-db/docker/slides.md

 * **Authentication/namespaces**: handle multiple users with different permissions and quotas (e.g. how much RAM per team)

+You can use `minikube` to try it locally

 ---

 # Building an image